mathiasertl/django-ca/docs/source/docker.rst

 Initial configuration
 *********************

-django-ca requires some initial configuration (like where to find the PostgreSQL server) to run.
-You should also tell it about the DNS name you have set up above right away: The DNS name is used in the public key for certificate authorities you create, so changing it requires creating new certificate authorities.
+django-ca requires some initial configuration (like where to find the PostgreSQL server) to run and the domain name you have set up above.

 To provide initial configuration (and any later configuration), create a file called ``localsettings.yaml`` and add at least these settings (and adjust to your configuration):